SLM (NASDAQ:SLM) Issues FY 2021 Earnings Guidance

-SLM (NASDAQ:SLM) last issued its quarterly earnings data on Tuesday, July 20th.
-The credit services provider reported $0.45 earnings per share for the quarter, topping the consensus estimate of $0.37 by $0.08.
-SLM had a return on equity of 65.57% and a net margin of 59.99%.
-The company had revenue of $338.78 million during the quarter, compared to analyst estimates of $332.33 million.
-During the same period in the prior year, the business posted ($0.22) earnings per share.
-The firm’s revenue for the quarter was down 2.9% compared to the same quarter last year.
-As a group, analysts predict that SLM will post 3.09 earnings per share for the current fiscal year.

-SLM has been the subject of several research analyst reports.
-Credit Suisse Group raised their price target on SLM from $23.00 to $24.00 and gave the stock an outperform rating in a research report on Friday.
-Citigroup lifted their target price on SLM from $20.00 to $23.00 in a report on Friday, April 23rd.
-JPMorgan Chase & Co. raised their price target on SLM from $18.00 to $21.00 and gave the company a neutral rating in a research note on Thursday, April 15th.
+A number of research analysts have weighed in on the stock.
+Citigroup lifted their price target on shares of SLM from $20.00 to $23.00 in a research report on Friday, April 23rd.
+Barclays lifted their price target on shares of SLM from $18.00 to $28.00 and gave the company an overweight rating in a research report on Monday, April 12th. lifted their price objective on shares of SLM from $20.00 to $23.00 in a research note on Friday, April 23rd.
+Credit Suisse Group lifted their price objective on shares of SLM from $23.00 to $24.00 and gave the company an outperform rating in a research note on Friday, July 23rd.
+Finally, JPMorgan Chase & Co. lifted their price objective on shares of SLM from $18.00 to $21.00 and gave the company a neutral rating in a research note on Thursday, April 15th.
 They noted that the move was a valuation call.
-Zacks Investment Research upgraded SLM from a hold rating to a strong-buy rating and set a $22.50 price target on the stock in a research note on Tuesday.
-Finally, Barclays raised their price target on SLM from $18.00 to $28.00 and gave the company an overweight rating in a research note on Monday, April 12th.
-One equities research analyst has rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
-SLM has a consensus rating of Buy and an average price target of $23.06.
+One analyst has rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company’s stock.
+SLM has a consensus rating of Buy and an average target price of $23.06.

 SLM Company Profile